 Mike started playing around with computers when his dad installed a 286 running MS DOS around his 10th birthday.
 In college he followed the passion and studied computational physics at Oregon State.
 He cut his teeth theming and coding in Drupal 4.4.
 When not at work, he enjoys hiking with his dog Molly and trying out ethnic foods.
 He also loves living in the Northwest and enjoys being outside as much as possible.
 His Drupal.org username is nielsonm and on IRC and @oswebguy on Twitter.

 Human beings fascinate Paul.
 A former anthropologist, he turned his website-making hobby into a web design career nearly 20 years ago.
 He’s been an illustrator, art director, designer, developer, information architect and user experience designer.
 He has worked extensively for academic and non-profit clients, most recently serving for six years as Mercy Corps’ sole web designer.
 One of his favorite quotes is “computers are like bicycles for the mind,” and not just because he likes both computers and bicycles.
 Paul believes technology can extend human capacity and inspire joy.

 Simon first developed an interest in programming in the second grade, when he took a class in HTML at his school.
-After interning at OpenSourcery in the summer of 2009 through the ASE program, he came back the following year for a part-time job as a QA tester and miscellaneous odd-jobber.
+After interning at OpenSourcery in the summer of 2009, he came back the following year as a developer and miscellaneous odd-jobber.
 In addition to coding on his own, Simon's other interests include physics, mathematics, and science fiction.
 He is currently purusing a degree computer engineering at Oregon State University.